-House points will be awarded to individuals are recorded in their planners via self-inking stamps.
-An A5 insert for the planner/reading log has been designed to incorporate the School Values - 5 separate sections headed 'I've received house points for...'
+House points will be awarded to individuals.
+These are recorded in their Reading or Homework Diaries via self-inking stamps.

+An A5 insert for the homework/reading diary has been designed to incorporate the School Values - 5 separate sections headed 'I've received house points for...'